ganden16/Car-Management-API/README.md

    ```
 d. for other scripts, please check the package.json file

-#### 5. (Optional) Create an .env file by copy and rename file .env.example, then provide a variable value for secret_key
+#### 5.Create an .env file by copy and rename file .env.example, then provide a variable value for secret_key

 <br><br>